 Before the Sexual Assault Response Team was established, rape victims had no advocates to help them through the hospital and legal system.
 Hospitals had no rape-evidence kits for use later in court.

-The 1980s saw a move from NMU to St. Paul’s Episcopal Church Guild Hall and the welcoming of Sally May as executive director.
+The 1980s saw a move from NMU to St. Paul’s Episcopal Church Guild Hall.
 The focus broadened to a community-based center and nonprofit status was obtained.
 Programming expanded to include school-age prevention and education, self-defense training and continued career advisement.
 Women’s Center counselor Barbara Belew established support programs for child survivors of sexual assault and incest.

 In 1986, the current administrative building was purchased on Front Street in Marquette.
 State Representative Dominic Jacobetti and the Marquette Labor Council provided significant support, and a weekly on-site bingo game generated financial support.
-The 1990s welcomed Suzanne Kensington as executive director.
 A notable achievement was national recognition for refusing to turn over a rape survivor’s file that was subpoenaed.
 The refusal went all the way to the State Supreme Court.
 Advocacy and education services were expanded into Ishpeming and Munising.
 Funding was received from the federal Centers for Disease Control to support a Community Coordinated Response to Domestic and Sexual Violence initiative.
 New programming included Teen PEP, or peer-to-peer domestic violence and sexual abuse education and awareness through skits and role-playing.

 Tremendous community response and support allowed Harbor House to relocate to 245 West Baraga Avenue in 2007.

-Today, with the leadership of director Phyllis Loonsfoot, the Women’s Center remains a valuable community asset that restores hopes and dreams.
-Harbor House annually provides approximately 4,000 shelter nights serving 800 women, 200 children and ten men.
-The average shelter stay is from forty-five to ninety days at an average cost of $2,500 per person.
-Harbor House is at capacity from seventy-five to eighty percent of the time, and some services extend beyond the physical shelter.
+Harbor House annually provides over 3,000 shelter nights to men, women, and children.
+The average shelter stay is from forty-five to ninety days at an average cost of over $1,000.00 per person.
+Harbor House is at capacity from eighty to ninety percent of the time, and many services extend beyond the physical shelter.

-Outreach advocacy and education services are provided each year to more than 3,000 nonshelter residents affected by stalking, domestic, sexual and dating violence.
+Outreach advocacy and education services are provided each year to hundreds of non-shelter residents affected by stalking, domestic, sexual and dating violence.
 Partial financial support is provided through state and federal and local grants.
 Revenue is generated from building space rental and resale shop sales.
 Community donations play a critical role in assuring Women’s Center and Harbor House services are accessible to all seeking support and assistance.